 BANKS AND CURRENCY EXCHANGE

-If you have any doubts on how our banking system works, you can visit the official website of the
+If you have any doubts about how the bank system works in Andorra, consult the official website of the Andorran Banking Association.

 The euro (€) has been the official currency of Andorra since it was introduced in 2002.
 Prior to this, both the Spanish peseta and the French franc were considered legal tender.

 In 2011, Andorra signed a monetary agreement with the European Union which allowed the Principality to issue Andorran euros starting in 2014.
 Andorra boasts the distinction of being the only country that mints euros with four different designs:

 - The coat of arms of Andorra on 2 euro coins.